 A quote by Malcolm X , revived in Beyonce’s Lemonade comes to mind, “The most disrespected person in America is the black woman.
 The most unprotected person in America is the black woman.
 The most neglected person in America is the black woman.”
 I believe this to be true, but the intersection of black transwomen entails a different type of suffering– one that black cis-gendered women are disconnected.

 38 percent of black trans women are living in poverty according to the National Women’s Law Center and there are no federal laws that enforce anti-discrimination against transgendered people in the workplace.
-This fact along with misogynistic views, make black transwoman vulnerable to violence.
-There have been 11 reported murders of black transwomen this year and most of these cases end with no leads.
+This fact along with misogynistic views, make black transwomen vulnerable to violence.
+There have been 11 reported murders of black transwomen this year (12 in 2020) and most of these cases end with no leads.
 The legal system’s transphobia and failure to see transwomen as equal are to blame.

 Indya is rallying for the same public outcry for our trans sisters.
 The black community has to acknowledge its transphobia and unlearn the systems that cultivate bigotry and hatred in our own communities.
 The black transwoman suffering should be apart of the black activist conversations, the outcry and the fight for justice.
 We must stand with our trans sisters.